statisticalbiotechnology/cb2030/qa/testing.md

 Here we store selected questions and answers from previous years incarnations of the course.

+## Definition of probabilities
+1. What properties of the *p* value makes them uniformly distributed under H0?
+   > A1.
+They are sampled from the same distribution that they are tested against.
+An analogue is that the probability of a randomly selected Swede to be among the *p*% tallest persons in Sweden is *p*.

 ## Definition of *p* value

 * Q: What is the relation between a *p* value and a probability.